Offset Product Pricing

-- Data from the University of Michigan’s Center for Sustainable Systems indicates that CO2 generated on an average commercial airliner averages 0.39 lbs / mile per person.
+- Data from Blue Sky Model indicates that CO2 generated on an average commercial airliner averages 0.24 lbs / mile per person.

 - Bright Hub Engineering offers a good deal of analysis of cruise ship fuel usage and gas mileage.

 - The US Energy Information Administration Carbon Dioxide Emissions Coefficients spreadsheet offers detailed carbon dioxide emissions coefficients by fuel type.

 - Helicopter fuel consumption is detailed at A-Star Specs and the US Energy Information Administration Carbon Dioxide Emissions Coefficients spreadsheet.